 47-01 111th Street near 47th Avenue

-NYC's premiere science spot offers lots of party themes for different age groups, like bubble making for the preschool set, magic and space for young elementary schoolers, and chemistry and anatomy for tweens.
-All packages include museum admission, science activity, and an age-appropriate toy and free pass for another visit, paper products, personalized cake, food and beverages, and complimentary parking.
+NYC's premier science spot offers lots of party themes for different age groups, like bubble making for the preschool set, magic and space for young elementary schoolers and chemistry and "gross science" for tweens.
+All packages include museum admission, science activity, an age-appropriate toy and free pass for another visit, paper products, personalized cake, food and beverages and complimentary parking.

 Queens County Farm Museum – Glen Oaks

 NYC's only working historic farm is the perfect party spot for kids who want to learn about animals and the farm-to-table movement.
 From April through October, children ages 1 to 12 can enjoy a tractor-drawn hayride and help feed the animals.
 Everything you need is included: invitations, paper goods, pizza and beverages, a personalized cake, goodie bags and a special gift for the birthday child.

 20-21 Steinway Street between 20th Avenue and 20th Road

 Opened by a local mom in 2014, this play space has bouncy houses and giant inflatable slides in addition to the standard play space attractions—play sets, a jungle gym with tubes, a rock climbing wall, toys and arcade games, etc. A variety of private birthday party packages are available, including some super deals on weekdays.

 Raising Astoria – Astoria

 This community staple recently re-opened with more space to party and play.
 Birthday bookings include use of both party rooms, one of which includes a bouncy castle, as well as tables, chairs, limited decorations and a speaker system with a personalized playlist for the birthday kid.
 Parents supply refreshments and cake and there are a variety of add-ons available.